nixworks/public/news/2010/11/30/index.md

 ##### Mudslide
 ### [Heavy flooding and mudslides claim at least 21 lives in Venezuela, with the President of Venezuela declaring a state of emergency in the state of Falcon. ](/news/2010/11/30/heavy-flooding-and-mudslides-claim-at-least-21-lives-in-venezuela-with-the-president-of-venezuela-declaring-a-state-of-emergency-in-the-sta.md)
-_Context: Venezuela, states of emergency, President, mudslide, Falcon_
+_Context: Venezuela, mudslide, Falcon, states of emergency, President_

 ##### United States
 ### [Officials from the United States, South Korea and Japan are to meet in Washington, D.C., to discuss North Korea. ](/news/2010/11/30/officials-from-the-united-states-south-korea-and-japan-are-to-meet-in-washington-d-c-to-discuss-north-korea.md)